TheSilvaD/Morning-Star/README.txt

 =================================================================================
 Audio Assets
 =================================================================================
-All sounds were borrowed from opengameart.org.
+All sounds were borrowed from opengameart.org and freefx.com.
 Appropriate credits are given below.
 =================================================================================